qasar/qasar.github.io/books.md

 <p>Andy Warhol</p>

 <p>Wow, this is an incredible book.
 Many books can be shortened to an article, many articles shortened to a paragraph.
 For Warhol's book, the opposite is true.
-Some paragraphs could be turned into full books.
+Some chapters could be full books.
 I give it the highest compliment I can: the book is art.</p>

 </div>
 <hr>